PedroMazocco/juntarPDF-Python/README.md

-Código simples em Python que uso para mesclar PDFs.
+Just a simple Python code I use to merge PDFs.